VijayBurugupalli/Devops/Terraform/Day2.md

 #### Terraform Destroy
 Terraform destroy will delete all resources that are created/managed by the Terraform environment you are working in.
 `terraform destroy`

+#### Terraform Providers
+Terraform providers are the plugins that are used in terraform in order to create the resources.
+Here are some of the popular providers:
+* AWS
+* Azure
+* GCP
+* Alibaba
+* Kubernetes
+* Oracle

+Terraform can also be used with multiple resources and multiple providers, in case of multiple resources use **alias** to specify a particular resource.